SvnFrs/pfm-v1/README.md

-# This is my project to manage my expenses.
+# This is my project for a university course

 for compiling the code, you need to have the cjson library installed on your machine. these are the commands to compile the code.